phiredz/minesweeper_pw/README.md

 # Minesweeper

 This is a text-based version of Minesweeper.
+(Not my code btw)

 ## Source:
 https://www.askpython.com/python/examples/create-minesweeper-using-python